24-26 April 2019

 Luisa Elena Alcalá (UAM); Juan Luis González García (UAM)

-Organized by professors Luisa Elena Alcalá and Juan Luis González García, “Redes artísticas, circulación y exposición de reliquias en el Mundo Hispánico” brings together scholars from Chile, Brasil, Ecuador, Colombia, Mexico, France, United Kingdom, Germany and Spain to discuss the centrality of artistic issues in thinking about relics and their circulation, display and ritual use in the early modern period.
+Organized by professors Luisa Elena Alcalá and Juan Luis González García, “Redes artísticas, circulación y exposición de reliquias en el Mundo Hispánico” brought together scholars from Chile, Brasil, Ecuador, Colombia, Mexico, France, United Kingdom, Germany and Spain to discuss the centrality of artistic issues in thinking about relics and their circulation, display and ritual use in the early modern period.